MaxITService/Console2Ai/readme.md

 ## 🔧 Customization (Optional)

-You can modify `Console2Ai.ps1` directly to change:
+You can modify `Console2Ai-transcript.ps1` directly to change:

 -   **`$Global:Console2Ai_AIChatExecutable`**: If `aichat.exe` is named differently or you want to use a full path.
 -   **`$Global:Console2Ai_CommandMode_AIPromptInstruction`**: The default instruction template sent to the AI for Alt+C (command suggestion).
 -   **`$Global:Console2Ai_ConversationMode_AIPromptInstruction`**: The default instruction template sent to the AI for Alt+S (conversational chat).
--   **`$Global:Console2Ai_MaxLinesForHotkeyParse`**: The maximum number of console history lines you can specify for Alt+C/Alt+S hotkeys (default: 1999).
-Change this if you want to allow more or fewer lines to be parsed from the prompt.
+-   **`$Global:Console2Ai_DefaultLinesFromTranscriptForHotkey`**: The default number of transcript lines to capture for Alt+C/Alt+S hotkeys if not specified (default: 200).
+-   **`$Global:Console2Ai_TranscriptBaseDir`**: Directory where transcripts are stored.
+-   **`$Global:Console2Ai_TranscriptMaxAgeDays`**: Maximum age of transcript files in days before cleanup (default: 2).

 ## Troubleshooting

 ### Alt+C doesn't work

 -   Ensure PSReadLine module is loaded.
 (It usually is by default in modern PowerShell).
--   Check your PowerShell profile (`$PROFILE`) to ensure `Console2Ai.ps1` is being dot-sourced correctly and after PSReadLine might be imported.
+-   Check your PowerShell profile (`$PROFILE`) to ensure `Console2Ai-transcript.ps1` is being dot-sourced correctly and after PSReadLine might be imported.
 -   Ensure no other Alt+C binding is overriding it.
+-   Verify that transcription is working properly by checking the transcript directory.

 ### AI Errors (❌ Console2Ai AI Error...)